Pandalfer/Studanova/what to add.md

 A favourite option to note items
 A search bar for notes
 A last edited timestamp on note items
-Move notes and folders into other folders

 A ... button that opens the context menu

 MAKE LIGHT MODE USABLE

-add a 404 page
-Make the notes folder saving in demo page
+add a 404 page ( Oops! we could find this page in the textbook ) Make the notes folder saving in demo page
 Movable folders
-Root folder support
-Fix the horizontal scrollbar in notes sidebar
+Make the renaming notes not put them in root folder and update dynamically

 # 🧭 Suggested Pages & Features